aradhyam2000/Waste-classification/README.md

 Also please contribute to the data if possible.

 DEPENDENCIES

-Keras
-Tensorflow
-open-cv
+Keras, Tensorflow, open-cv ,PIL ,matplotlib
-PIL
-matplotlib